StarfishC/vim-tasks/README.md

 ## Instruction

-Vscode use a `.vscode/tasks.json` file to define project specific tasks.
-Similar, Tasksystem uses a `.tasks.json` file in your project folders for local tasks and use `'~/.config/nvim/tasks.json'` for `neovim`( or `~/.vim/tasks.json` for `vim`) to define global tasks for generic projects.
+Vscode uses a `.vscode/tasks.json` file to define project specific tasks.
+Similar, Tasksystem uses a `.tasks.json` file in your project folders for local tasks and uses `~/.vim/tasks.json` for `vim`( or `'~/.config/nvim/tasks.json'` for `neovim`) to define global tasks for generic projects.

 ## Installtion